Ayushi-creator/-Fintech-Analytics-Project-PaySim-Dataset/README.md

 📊 Key Performance Indicators (KPIs) – Implemented in SQL
 ---
-1. 📆 Monthly Transacting Users (MTU)
+**1. 📆 Monthly Transacting Users (MTU)
-Definition: Unique users who made at least one transaction in each month.
+**Definition: Unique users who made at least one transaction in each month.
 SQL Logic:
 SELECT (step / 720) + 1 AS month,
        COUNT(DISTINCT nameOrig) AS mtu